djplaner/blog/docs/2006/10/27/the-missing-ps-process/index.md

 ---
+categories:
+- elearning
+- information-systems
+- missingps
+date: 2006-10-27 11:30:11+10:00
+next:
+  text: The research "foundation" for the missing Ps
+  url: /blog2/2006/10/29/the-research-foundation-for-the-missing-ps/
+previous:
+  text: What should the institution provide in a Web 2.0 world?
+  url: /blog2/2006/10/26/what-should-the-institution-provide-in-a-web-20-world/
 title: The missing Ps - Process
-date: 2006-10-27 11:30:11+10:00
-categories: ['elearning', 'information-systems', 'missingps']
 type: post
 template: blog-post.html
 ---